TUT Students Lead the Charge in Digital Language Preservation

-Menno van Zaanen, professor in Digital Humanities at the South African Centre for Digital Language Resources (SADiLaR) recently spent a productive two weeks at the
+16 July 2024 Menno van Zaanen, professor in Digital Humanities at the South African Centre for Digital Language Resources (SADiLaR) recently spent a productive two

-Stakeholder engagement is a crucial part of the South African Centre for Digital Language Resources (SADiLaR)’s strategic mission.
-With the adoption of a new five-year
+10 June 2024 Stakeholder engagement is a crucial part of the South African Centre for Digital Language Resources (SADiLaR)’s strategic mission.
+With the adoption of

-A former high school teacher’s quest to improve the poor reading ability of learners in low-resource languages has resulted in a groundbreaking PhD centered on
+31 May 2024 A former high school teacher’s quest to improve the poor reading ability of learners in low-resource languages has resulted in a groundbreaking

 Author: Dimakatso Mathe (SADiLaR Sesotho sa Leboa researcher)English translation for this blog at the bottom.
 Lenaneo la go dira diphatišišo le akaretša go tsitsinkela sengwalo